-Hall Student Center houses the dining room, the auditorium and Boocock Gallery.
+Hall Student Center houses the Ward Parkway Dining Room, the auditorium and Boocock Gallery.

 In the dining room, students must observe dining manners.
 They should keep their voices low and bus their trays when finished eating.
-Students must not take food from the area.
+Students may take food out of the dining room, but cannot take away any dishes or silverware.
 If they do not observe standards of conduct, the proctor will assign students to lunchroom clean-up duty.

 The Boocock Gallery exhibits student and faculty art as well as works by artists outside the immediate school community.
 The gallery is not an after-school waiting area.
 The building closes at 3:30 p.m.

-Phillips Gymasium is the varsity sports gym.
+Phillips Gymnasium is the varsity sports gym.
 It is open to upper school students throughout the day beginning at 10 a.m. (unless P.E. classes are using the facilities).
 Students are free to use its facilities as long as they take care of them.
 In addition to the basketball court on the main level, students will find the varsity athletic lockers, the wrestling room and the athletic offices on the lower level.
-Phillips is closed at 6 p.m.
+Phillips closes at 6 p.m.

 Pierson holds P.E. classes and the weight room.
 During the school day, students are to enter the building only when they have a scheduled P.E. class.
 Students wishing to use the exercise area must receive permission from the athletic director or physical education teacher.
-Pierson is closed at 6 p.m.
+Pierson closes at 6 p.m.

 Outdoor Athletic Facilities

-The outdoor athletic facilities include Kroh campus (featuring the Owens Tennis Complex), field hockey fields (Wornall campus) and the stadium practice and game field.
+The outdoor athletic facilities include Kroh Campus (featuring the Owen Tennis Complex), field hockey fields (Wornall Campus) and the stadium practice and game field.
 These facilities are to be used only when the activity is under the direction of school personnel.